robert-hh/Shared-Stuff/README.md

   a) The call to get_revision() always returns 0, making the pycom image believe that there is no SPIRam.
-  b) Pin names like "GPIO21" can be used, which match the numbers printed on the LOLIN's PCB.
+  b) Pin names like "GPIO21" can be used, which match the numbers printed on the LOLIN's PCB, limited to those GPIO's which are available on a WiPy board.
 This image also runs on other ESP32 boards like ESP32Thing, Huzzah ESP32, ...
 Some of these board require a lower baud rate for flashing.
 Included in frozen bytecode is the editor pye and the module upysh, which provides some shell like commands.
+** This is just a hack and not meant to replace PyCom's boards.
+These images may not run an other boards, e.g. because components or manufacturing quality are worse **
 - libesp32.a: A variant of this file, in which get_revision() is defined as weak link.
 It therfore can be overriden by a homebrew version of get_revision().
 The one I use (and placed into main.c) looks like: